oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   automatically determine which system components may be affected by a component failure or by a change to an external resource.
-The orchestrator can then determine corrective actions that restore the system has a whole to its nominal state, rather than just fixing individual components.
+The orchestrator can then determine corrective actions that restore the system as a whole to its nominal state, rather than just fixing individual components.

 Declarative management is often also referred to as *desired state* or